 What actually mattered

 Everyone knew it was coming, but that didn’t make the inevitable news any easier to hear.
-Richemont held its AGM this week, and the headline news is that they expect their first-half operating profit (May – September) to be down a whopping 45%.
+Richemont held its AGM this week, and the headline news is that they expect their first-half operating profit (May – September) to be down a whopping 45 percent.
 Richemont attribute some of this to unspecified restructuring costs of 65 million euro and some significant stock buy-backs, but even so that’s a pretty grim result, and we don’t expect the outlook for the rest of the industry to be any sunnier.
 We’ll know more next week when FH drops their industry-wide August export figures, but we don’t expect it to improve from the 14.2% drop reported in July.

 Last Sunday marked the 15 years since the attacks on the World Trade Centre and Pentagon, resulting in 2996 deaths and over 6000 injuries.
 The New York Times ran a very good story on a poignant exhibit in the National September 11 Memorial Museum.
 It’s a two-tone Rolex Datejust, smashed and melted – the date window forever stuck on 11, but still instantly recognisable thanks to its jubilee bracelet.
 This watch was recovered from the wreckage of United Airlines Flight 93, and it belonged to 32-year old Oracle Executive Todd Beamer, one of the passengers who attempted to overpower the Al Qaeda terrorists on the plane.
 This watch, typically a symbol of success and status, is an even more powerful symbol in its broken state.